CERC-Genomic-Medicine/CARTaGENE_flagship_paper/Genotype_processing/QC_Evaluation/Illustration_Harmonization/README.md

 - {ARRAY}_hg38_shared.fam # from merge step

-Result can be found at out [Pheweb](https://cerc-genomic-medicine.ca/pheweb/cartagene/about) (in the next update)
+Result can be found at [Pheweb](https://cerc-genomic-medicine.ca/pheweb/cartagene/about) (in the next update)